Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 77: Don’t waste your time searching for it.
 Someone faithful will find it and return it to you.

-78: It is as good as lost because even if you find it, it will be damaged.
+78: It is as good as lost because it will be damaged even if you find it.

-79: The object is in or close to a metal object or container.
+79: The object is close to a metal object or container.

 80: You have mistakenly locked it in a container.
 You will find it when you least expect it.

-81: It went out with the garbage; you will not be able to retrieve it.
+81: It went out with the garbage; you cannot retrieve it.

 82: Check your kitchen thoroughly.